-There are a ton of free-to-access rooftops in Singapore.
+There are a ton of free-to-access picnic spots in Singapore.
 So long as it’s not raining, all you need are:

-- Picnic mat or groundsheet ($2 at Daiso)
+- A picnic mat or groundsheet ($2+ at Daiso)

 - A bottle of wine from Wine Connection or the supermarket (budget ~$30)

 - Some nibbles from the deli section of Cold Storage (budget ~$10 to $15)

 View this post on Instagram